Find out how business rates are worked out and how to appeal if you think your rateable value is wrong or has changed.

 What rateable value means

-All properties which arent homes have a rateable value, as a way of measuring how valuable each property is.
+All properties which are not homes have a rateable value, as a way of measuring how valuable each property is.

 Since 2023 the rateable values will be revised every 3 years.
 The current rateable values are based on the 1 April 2021 valuation, coming into effect 1 April 2023.